 9. Yosemite Pines RV Park: Yosemite, California

 Yosemite National Park is a natural jewel, and Yosemite Pines RV park, located approximately 22 miles from the park, is the best way to enjoy your visit to the national wonder.
 You will enjoy premium back-in and pull-through sites.
-Take the family and try your hand at panning for gold at the resort’s gold mine or make friends with the alpacas at their petting farm.
+Take the family and try your hand at panning for gnew at the resort’s gnew mine or make friends with the alpacas at their petting farm.

 10. Zion River Resort: Virgin, Utah